Statutory Holidays in Newfoundland and Labrador: 2026 Guide

 In these cases, eligible employees are entitled to take a substitute day off with pay:

-- The employer must provide a substitute day off with regular pay within 30 calendar days of the statutory holiday.
+• The employer generally need to provide a substitute day off with regular pay within 30 calendar days of the statutory holiday.

 For example, imagine Canada Day falls on a Saturday, but you normally work a Monday-to-Friday schedule.
 In this case, you and your employer can agree that you’ll take the following Monday off as your statutory holiday instead.
 You would then get that Monday off with your regular pay, just as you would for any other statutory holiday.